munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

 This lets you support multiple source languages and target platforms with less effort.
-Say you want to implement Pascal, C and Fortran compilers and you want to target x86, ARM, and, I dunno, SPARC.
+Say you want to implement Pascal, C, and Fortran compilers, and you want to target x86, ARM, and, I dunno, SPARC.
 Normally, that means you're signing up to write *nine* full compilers: Pascal&rarr;x86, C&rarr;ARM, and every other combination.